sabrina-tw/sequelize-jwt-pokemon/README.md

 - [x] add script to run db migrations on production with sequelize-cli
 - [x] add association between Trainer and Pokemon models
   - includes creating a fresh migration file (Pokemon will need `trainerId`)
-- [ ] add simple frontend with React and re-deploy
+- [x] add simple frontend with React and re-deploy
-  - requires cors configuration